 Muhammad Rakhim-Khan Madrasah

-Muhammad Rakhim-Khan madrasah is one of the largest in Khiva and the most popular in Central Asia.
-It is settled to the east of the square, opposite the Kunya-Ark citadel.
-The madrasah building was started by the order of the Khoresm Khan Muhammad Rakhim-khan II (1863-1910).
-The building construction was finished in 1876 and it consists of two courtyards.
-The access from the street leads to a courtyard, surrounded outside with a blank wall, and circled with one-storeyed hudjas (cells) inside.
 The main two-storeyed building with the madrasah’s main facade has high portal towers in the courtyard.
 The facade is mainly covered with white-blue majolica.
-The high towers-guldasta, are finished by domes, finished with a green mosaic tower in the corners of the madrasah.
+The high towers at the corners of the building are topped by domes, finished with a green mosaic.
 The arches of loggias and avian overlapping over the main entrance are laid out by figured bricklaying.
 The majolica is generously applied on tympanums, ornamental border and columns on the facade.
-There were darskhonas (educational audiences), a rich library, winter and summer mosques in the madrasah.
+During the time of operation, there were darskhonas (educational audiences), a rich library and winter and summer mosques in the madrasah.
 The internal four-ayvans courtyard consists of 76 arch cells.

 Muhammad Rakhim Khan II